domRiddle/ASF/Logging.md

 # Logging

-Starting with version V2.1.2.0, ASF allows you to configure your own custom logging module that will be used during runtime.
+ASF allows you to configure your own custom logging module that will be used during runtime.
 You can do so by putting special file named `NLog.config` in application’s directory.
 You can read entire documentation of NLog on **[NLog wiki](https://github.com/NLog/NLog/wiki/Configuration-file)**, but in addition to that you'll find some useful examples here as well.

 ---